-The two more user friendly alloys of lead-free solder are:
+Some of the more user-friendly alloys of lead-free solder are:

-- AIM Sn100C.
+- AIM Sn100C®.
 This alloy is almost 100 % tin.
 It contains 0.7 % copper, 0.05 % nickel, ≤0.01 % germanium.
 The remaining approx. 99.25 % is tin.
-It is an eutectic alloy with a melting point of 227 ºC.
-As this solder is the only game in town for lead-free wire solder, it is rather expensive at over twice the cost of 63/37 leaded solder.
+The nickel and germanium work in tandem to increase the surface tension of the molten solder, thereby minimizing solder bridging and improving hole-filling.
+AIM Sn100C® is an eutectic alloy with a melting point of 227 ºC.
+As this alloy is the only game in town for lead-free wire solder, it is rather expensive at over twice the cost of 63/37 leaded solder.

 - 95/5 (Sn/Ag).
 The performance of 95/5 solder is very similar to 60/40 leaded solder, which is very attractive.
-This alloy has a rather large plastic region.
+This alloy has a rather large plastic region, thus, is not very useful for the hobbyist.
 It enters plasticity at 221 ºC and melts at 254 ºC.
-It is not as useful for the hobbyist as it is only available in paste form.
+Due to the high silver content, this type of solder is incredibly expensive.

 It is not recommended to mix leaded and lead-free solder.
 Thus, ensure that soldering tips are used only for either leaded or lead-free solder.
 A tip tinned with leaded solder can be used for lead-free soldering after 4-5 thorough clean/re-tin cycles, though, it is strongly recommended that you pick one solder type for the tip and stick with it.
 Some R&D labs have a separate soldering bench set up for lead-free solder to avoid cross contamination.